 This time of year, our thoughts turn to things red and sweet.
 Yes, we're thinking about Valentine's Day.
 Some of us may even be thinking about President's Day, which falls on February 16 this year.
-(And let me say right now that any connection between the two is purely coincidental.)

 It was George Washington about whom it is said that he, as a youngster, reduced a cherry tree to kindling.
 American children learn early about the cherry tree incident because of its sturdy little moral lesson.
 Little George was forthright about dispatching the tree, but I've always wondered what excuse, if any, followed the admission.

 We have included links to two pastry recipes, both excellent and never-fail, with one containing shortening and the other, butter.
 Either will result in a perfect pie crust.
 I can't choose between them.